 On the pandemic, the demands Starmer made last week are little more than a sticking plaster.
 The leadership continue to appear allergic to actually proposing a different ideological vision to the government, instead focusing on issues of competence and marginal policy differences.

 We can imagine what a pandemic response based on placing public health above profit might look like – from actively consulting with trade unions to offering full sick pay for workers forced to isolate and ramping up investment in vital services in the most deprived areas.
 But we haven’t heard a peep out of Starmer about such alternatives, which have only got an airing via the Socialist Campaign Group of 34 left MPs.
 Instead of a committed political opposition based on socialist values, the leadership have offered a professional opposition based on media appearances and hair gel.
 Maybe that’s why the Tories have gotten off so lightly in the polling, despite the catastrophic number of fatalities.

 The rapidly deteriorating condition of British society demands far, far more.
 The solutions of Corbynism – free broadband and increasing health spending by 4.3% a year – seem quaint in the face of our current intertwined crises of Covid-19 and climate breakdown.
 Reality is getting more radical, but the Labour leadership is travelling in the other direction.

 The policies members vote for at Labour party conference in 2021 matter more than ever before.
 We have the chance to secure a democratic commitment to a left platform for the future at a time when the party lacks a clear direction.
 If the leadership are unwilling to make commitments to genuinely transformative policy, then the membership are happy to lead the way.

-Callum Cant is the author of Riding for Deliveroo and editor of the workers’ inquiry platform Notes from Below.
+Callum Cant is the author of Riding for Deliveroo: Resistance in the New Economy.